redux-form/redux-form/docs/faq/EnterToSubmit.md

-# How can I submit my form when the user presses Enter?
+# How can I submit my form when the users presses Enter?

 The default browser behavior for `text` and `password` inputs when ↵ is pressed is to activate the first `<button>` that does not have `type="button"` specified.
 The recommended way to structure your form is as follows: